ansys/pyfluent/doc/source/user_guide/fields/field_data.rst

 Field data streaming
 --------------------

-Field data streaming service in PyFluent allow you to dynamically observe the changes to the field data by tracking its values.
+PyFluent's field data streaming service allows you to dynamically observe changes in field data by tracking its values in real time.
 You can integrate PyFluent's field data streaming callback mechanism with visualization tools from the Python ecosystem, making it easy to visualize the data of interest.

-The following example updates a mesh data in meshing mode using this mechanism:
+The following example demonstrates how to update mesh data in **Meshing mode** using the field data streaming mechanism:

 .. code-block:: python

   >>> import ansys.fluent.core as pyfluent
   >>> from ansys.fluent.core import examples

+  >>> # Download example geometry file
   >>> import_file_name = examples.download_file(
   >>>     "mixing_elbow.pmdb", "pyfluent/mixing_elbow"
   >>> )

+  >>> # Launch Fluent in Meshing mode
   >>> meshing = pyfluent.launch_fluent(mode="meshing")

+  >>> # Dictionary to store mesh data
   >>> mesh_data = {}

+  >>> # Define a callback function to process streamed field data
   >>> def plot_mesh(index, field_name, data):
   >>>     if data is not None:
   >>>         if index in mesh_data: